Meet Lloyd Doggett

 While a student at The University of Texas at Austin, he was elected student body president and graduated first in his class from the College of Business Administration.
 He then graduated with Honors from Texas Law, where he served as Associate Editor of the Texas Law Review.
 Elected to the Texas Senate soon after, Congressman Doggett became known for his untiring work ethic.
 He authored 124 state laws, including one which created the Texas Commission on Human Rights to prohibit discrimination, and another called the Texas Sunset Act, which sought greater efficiency and accountability by requiring periodic review of government agencies.

 Elected in 1988 to serve as Justice to the Texas Supreme Court, he wrote opinions supporting the right to a trial by jury and authored an important rule bolstering the public's access to information.
 He served as Chair of the Supreme Court Task Force on Judicial Ethics and was recognized as an Outstanding Judge in Texas by the Mexican-American Bar of Texas.
 He was awarded the James Madison Award from the Freedom of Information Foundation of Texas, and received the First Amendment Award from the National Society of Professional Journalists.
+Most recently in 2017, Doggett has been recognized ten times by Austin Chronicle readers with a “Best in Austin” award.

 In 1994, Lloyd Doggett was elected to serve in the United States House of Representatives.
 A strong defender of Social Security, Medicaid, health care, immigration reform, the environment, our veterans, and public education, he continues to make the priorities of Texans his priorities.
 In 2006, the Texas Association of Mexican American Chambers of Commerce named Congressman Doggett the Government Hispanic Business Advocate of the Year.
 To learn more about Representative Doggett and his legislative priorities, you can visit the Issues page of this site.